HarperDB/documentation/docs/technical-details/reference/blob.md

 // we now have a record that gives us access to the blob.
 We can asynchronously access the blob's data or stream the data, and it will be available as blob the stream is written to the blob. let stream = record.data.stream();
 ```
 This can be powerful functionality for large media content, where content can be streamed into storage as it streamed out in real-time to users as it is received.
+Note that this means that blobs are _not_ atomic or [ACID](https://en.wikipedia.org/wiki/ACID) compliant; streaming functionality achieves the opposite behavior of ACID/atomic writes that would prevent access to data as it is being written.
 Alternately, we can also wait for the blob to be fully written to storage before creating a record that references the blob:

 ```javascript